brouberol/blog/content/cant-enough-be-enough.md

 - I started to feel the symptoms of a burn-out, as I was working pretty hard, and had to deal with renovation work in the house, organizing our wedding (which was lovely, thank you very much), and various other fun things
 - For various reasons that I won't go into, I was given 2 more RSU grants, on overlapping vesting calendars

 After 5 years, I was at a crossroads.
 The more I went on, the more I felt I needed to slow down.
-Years of exponential growth and on-call were taking on my mental health.
+Years of exponential growth and on-call were taxing on my mental health.
 I was constantly stressed out and on edge.
 I did not sleep well, was taking on weight and was overall losing interest in my work.

 As I saw it my two options were:

 - I could stay and get more stocks, make more money, and continue working (with great and talented people!) in an ever-exponentially growing company that was promising me a promotion to Engineering Manager (which itself probably meant more stocks, less personal time and more stress), or
 - I could decide to quit, rest, slow down and do something else.

-As I was slowly coming to the realization that option 2 was the one for me, came a nasty thought.
+As I was slowly coming to the realization that option 2 was the one for me, came an extremely toxic thought.
 Was there a point in the near future where I'd vest a substantial amount of RSUs, after which I could then quit?
 The answer was yes, about 10 months from then.
 And thus I tried to stick around, feeling more and more depressed and disengaged, all that in the prospect of vesting stocks amounting to about $150,000.

 Don't get me wrong, this is a _substantial_ amount of money, that most people aren't privileged enough to dream about.
 Except that I didn't need it really.
 I was already living where I wanted, with my wife that I love with all my heart.
 This _was_ the endgame.
 I quickly realized that I was putting my mental health in harms way just because I didn't want to feel like I was checking out of the table and leaving money on it.
 Money that I didn't really need in the first place, thanks to my remaining 40%.